 Local Airport Ground Transportation

 Binghamton is served by the Greater Binghamton Airport (airport code: BGM).
-If you plan to fly to Binghamton, non-stop service is available from LaGuardia Airport (airport code: LGA).

 Taxi service is available from the Greater Binghamton Airport to the Binghamton University campus and will cost approximately $25-$35 per person.
 Follow the signs outside to ground transportation (near baggage claim) when you arrive at the airport.
 You may also use the free phones near the exit door.

-Bus Service From JFK to Binghamton University
+Welcome Service from NYC Airports to Binghamton University

 New York City/Newark Airport Ground Transportation